xavier150/Blender-For-UnrealEngine-Addons/docs/How export assets from Blender.md

 # Vertex Color
 Unreal suport only one Vertex Color per mesh.
 In Blender You can choose how import vertex color in Unreal Engine the target Vertex Color.
+Note: In some case it will be necessary to re import the mesh twice for update the vertex color.

 # LightMap